storyprotocol/protocol-contracts/.github/ISSUE_TEMPLATE/add-link-template.md

 This text will be the basis for link removal dispute resolution and help scope the implementation.

-- **Permissions**:
+- **Processing Logic**:

-    Define what permissions must the link requester have, for example owning the source and/or destination NFTs, being the owner of the Franchise NFT, having a protocol level role…
+Define the logic that has to run correctly before creating the relationship.
+This include detailing what permissions must the link requester have (for example owning the source and/or destination NFTs, being the owner of the Franchise NFT, having a protocol level role...), request/response flows, multi step or multisig processes, ERC20 payments...

+The Processor module in the next section will be the contract in charge of enforcing these.

-- **Precondition modules**:
+- **Processor Module**:

 Detailed enumeration of the modules that we need to execute correctly before the link is created, for example payment modules.
+Links to the code and/or address of deployed modules implementing the processing logic.

 - **Side Effects and interactions**: